nanograv/PINT/docs/explanation.rst

 :func:`pint.observatory.check_for_new_clock_files_in_tempo12_repos`, that will
 help you check the state of your clock corrections.

-If you need clock files that are not in PINT, either more recent versions or clock files for telescopes not included in PINT, you will have to modify PINT's source code.
-(This is not an ideal situation!)
-You have two options:
+If you need clock files that are not in the global repository, perhaps more recent versions or clock files for telescopes not included in the global repository or specific versions for reproducibility, you have several options:

 #.
-Simply replace a clock correction file in the PINT version you are using.
+Set the environment variable ``PINT_CLOCK_OVERRIDE`` to point to a directory
-   The file PINT is using may be deep in a virtualenv directory somewhere, but you should be able to locate it with ``get_observatory("gbt").clock_fullpath``.
-If you replace this file, you should see updated clock corrections.
+   that contains clock files.
+Any clock file found there will supersede the version found in the global repository.
+You can also use :func:`pint.observatory.export_clock_files` to export the clock files you are currently using to a directory for use in this way later.

 #.
 Modify ``src/pint/observatory/observatories.py`` so that the observatory you
    are interested in points to the correct clock file.
 (You may have to redo